miguelgrinberg/slam/docs/tutorial.rst

 Note that after the publish command completes, the ``prod`` stage is shown as ``prod:1``, indicating that this stage is running version 1.

-You can now continue working on the project, and run ``slam deploy`` to publish those changes to the ``dev`` stage, and that is not going to affect the version of the project running on ``prod``.
+You can now continue working on the project, and run ``slam deploy`` to deploy the changes to the ``dev`` stage, and that is not going to affect the version of the project running on ``prod``.
 If you want to upgrade the ``prod`` stage to a newer version of the project, just issue issue another ``slam publish`` command, and a new numbered version will be generated.

 Project Status
 ==============